 Mamidikaya Kobbari Annam is a mixed rice dish made with fresh unripe mango along with Indian spices to make an easy rice dish.

 This Mango Rice is always a part of our Summer Menu.
-Similarly, we make sure we cook all the different dishes with unripe mango during the season.
-So along with enjoying the ripe mango fruit, we also make different dishes like the Mango Dal, use it in sambar, pulusu, mixed rice, chutney, and pickle.
+During the summer season, we make sure we cook all the different dishes with unripe mango.
+While we enjoy the ripe fruit and also use unripe mango to make dishes like Mango Dal, use it in sambar, pulusu, mixed rice, chutney, and pickle.

 Today's Vegetarian Thali under the Thalis featuring Regional Cuisine, I have a typical Andhra Thali that we cook for Saturdays.
 I have different versions of this Mango Rice, I have talked about it in the main post.